alexey-luchinsky/rrF/README.md

 Installation is pretty straightforward.
-You need to have ROOT, EvtGen, and HEPMC installed on your computer.
+You need to have ROOT, EvtGen, and HEPMC and TCLAP (http://tclap.sourceforge.net/) installed on your computer.
 After correcting the paths in Find*.cmake files do the following:

 **cd build/**